bormaxi8080/osint-timeline/DRAFT.md

 Browserless.
 Deploy headless browsers in Docker.
 Run on our cloud or bring your own: https://github.com/browserless/browserless

+No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
+Use it when you need a realistic excuse, a fun "no", or want to simulate being turned down in style: https://github.com/hotheadhacker/no-as-a-service

 JSDOM.
 A JavaScript implementation of various web standards, for use with Node.js: https://github.com/jsdom/jsdom

 ----